OMA Guidelines Bundle

 Navigation

-3 Treatment ➤ Phentermine is a sympathomimetic amine with possible adrenergic side effects and contraindications in patients with cardiovascular disease. • Phentermine hydrochloride (HCl) 8–37.5 mg prescribed in the U.S. is generally equivalent to 6.4–30 mg of phentermine resin marketed outside the U.S. • Although not consistent with the prescribing information indicated use, phentermine administration for longer than 12 weeks is supported by clinical data and opinion leaders. ➤ Semaglutide is a GLP-1 RA indicated for BMI ≥30 kg/m 2 + at least 1 obesity-related complication (ORC), BMI ≥27 kg/m 2 , or children with obesity (age ≥12) with a BMI at or above the 95th percentile or ≥85th plus an ORC.
-It is contraindicated in pregnancy, multiple endocrine neoplasia (MEN) type 2 and a personal or family history of medullary thyroid cancer (CA). ➤ Liraglutide is a GLP-1 RA approved at 1.8 mg per day for treatment of type 2 diabetes mellitus, and at 3.0 mg per day for treatment of obesity with possible gastrointestinal side effects.
+3 Treatment ➤ Phentermine is a sympathomimetic amine with possible adrenergic side effects and contraindications in patients with cardiovascular disease (CVD). • Phentermine hydrochloride (HCl) 8–37.5 mg prescribed in the U.S. is generally equivalent to 6.4 –30 mg of phentermine resin marketed outside the U.S. • Although not consistent with the prescribing information indicated use, phentermine administration for longer than 12 weeks is supported by clinical data and opinion leaders. ➤ Semaglutide is a GLP-1 RA indicated for body mass index (BMI) ≥30 kg/m 2 or BMI ≥27 kg/m 2 plus at least 1 obesity-related complication (ORC), or children with obesity (age ≥12) with a BMI at or above the 95th percentile or ≥85th plus an ORC.
+It is contraindicated in pregnancy, in patients with a personal or family history of medullary thyroid cancer (MTC) or in patients with multiple endocrine neoplasia syndrome type 2 (MEN 2). ➤ Liraglutide is a GLP-1 RA approved at 1.8 mg per day for treatment of type 2 diabetes mellitus, and at 3.0 mg per day for treatment of obesity with possible gastrointestinal side effects.
 It is also indicated for children with obesity (age ≥12) with a BMI at or above the 95th percentile or ≥85th plus an ORC.
-It is contraindicated in patients with personal or family history of medullary thyroid cancer or Type 2 MEN syndrome. ➤ Naltrexone/bupropion is a combination of an opioid antagonist and antidepressant, with possible gastrointestinal side effects.
-It is contraindicated in patients with uncontrolled hypertension, chronic opioid use, seizure disorders, and abrupt discontinuation of alcohol, benzodiazepines, barbiturates and antiepileptic drugs. ➤ Phentermine/topiramate is a combination of a sympathomimetic amine and anti-seizure/migraine medication with side effects that include paresthesias and dysgeusia.
-It is contraindicated in women who may become pregnant. ➤ Liraglutide and phentermine/topiramate can be taken with or without meals. ➤ Orlistat is a gastrointestinal lipase inhibitor with possible adverse experiences that include oily rectal discharge and flatus.
+It is contraindicated in patients with a personal or family history of MTC or in patients with MEN 2. ➤ Naltrexone/bupropion is a combination of an opioid antagonist and antidepressant, with possible gastrointestinal side effects.
+It is contraindicated in patients with uncontrolled hypertension, chronic opioid use, seizure disorders, or undergoing abrupt discontinuation of alcohol, benzodiazepines, barbiturates and antiepileptic drugs. ➤ Phentermine/topiramate is a combination of a sympathomimetic amine and anti-seizure/migraine medication with side effects that include paresthesias and dysgeusia.
+It is contraindicated in women who may be pregnant.
+Warnings and precautions include embryo-fetal toxicity, suicidal behavior, ophthalmologic adverse reactions, mood and sleep disorders, cognitive impairment, slowing of linear growth, metabolic acidosis, decrease in renal function, and serious skin reactions. ➤ Orlistat is a gastrointestinal lipase inhibitor with possible adverse experiences that include oily rectal discharge and flatus.
 It is contraindicated in patients with chronic malabsorption syndrome and cholestasis. ➤ Orlistat should be taken three times a day with each meal that contains fat.
 Bupropion/naltrexone should not be taken with high fat meals due to increased absorption.

 Articles in this issue